Snooz82/robotframework-datadriver/Readme.rst

 DataDriver is an alternative approach to create Data-Driven Tests with Robot Framework.
-DataDriver creates multiple test cases based on a test template and external data sources.
+DataDriver creates multiple test cases based on a test template and data content of a csv or Excel file.

-These data sources can be any source of structured data.
-DataDriver provides a plugin API that allowes the user to write custom DataReader.
-DataDriver has some DataReaders already implemented to read data from csv or Excel files.

 All created tests share the same test sequence (keywords) and differ in the test data.
 Because these tests are created on runtime only the template has to be specified within the robot test specification and the used data are specified in an external data file.

 |